graemedakers/data-jar/USER_MANUAL.md

 ### The Reveal & Locations
 Once the jar picks an idea:
 1.  **Accept Date:** Click to mark it as "Selected".
 This moves it from the Jar to your History.
 2.  **Find Specific Places:** If the idea is generic (e.g., "Go Bowling"), click the **"Find Specific Places & Tickets"** button.
-Our AI will scout your location for the best venues, complete with ratings and links.
+Our assistant will scout your location for the best venues, complete with ratings and links.
 3.  **Find Food Nearby:** If you're going on an activity date, use the **"Find food nearby"** button to instantly launch the Dining Concierge, pre-filled with the activity's location.

 ---